MatthewMcGowan/Monads/PITCHME.md

 ---

 ## Requirement 2
-An operation on a wrapped value produced another wrapped value, preserving the desired "amplification"?
+An operation on a wrapped value produces another wrapped value, preserving the desired "amplification"?

 +++